realsanjeev/django-ecommerce/README.md

     pip install -r requirements.txt
     ```

+3. Run the app
+    ````bash
+    cd src
+    python manage.py makemigration
+    python manage.py migrate
+    python manage.py runserver
+    ```

-3. **Or If you have Docker installed on your machine, you can use the provided Dockerfile to run the project**
+**Or If you have Docker installed on your machine, you can use the provided Dockerfile to run the project**

    First, build the Docker image:
     ```bash